BD2KOnFHIR/i2FHIRb2/README.md

 # i2FHIRb2 - FHIR in i2b2

 ## Introduction
-This package creates an i2b2 ontology from the FHIR STU3 resource model.
-It uses a combination of the [FHIR W5 (who, what, why, where, when) ontology](http://build.fhir.org/w5.ttl) and the [FHIR Resource Model Ontology](http://build.fhir.org/fhir.ttl) to create an i2b2 equivalent.
+This package creates an i2b2 ontology from the FHIR STU3/R4 resource model.
+It uses a combination of the [FHIR W5 (who, what, why, where, when) ontology](http://build.fhir.org/w5.ttl) and the [FHIR Resource Ontology](http://build.fhir.org/fhir.ttl) to create an i2b2 equivalent.

 ## Installation
 1) Clone or download this package from [https://github.com/BD2KOnFHIR/i2FHIRb2](https://github.com/BD2KOnFHIR/i2FHIRb2)